Canon 6D Mark II vs Leica M10

 |Sony A7 III« »||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y||Sony A7 III|

-Both the 6D Mark II and the M10 are recent models that feature in their makers' current product line-up.
+Both the 6D Mark II and the M10 are recent models that are part of the current product line-up.
 The M10 replaced the earlier Leica M Typ 262, while the 6D Mark II followed on from the Canon 6D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 6D Mark II vs Leica M10

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D Mark II or the Leica M10 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 6D Mark II: